8BitGinger/gumshoe/README.md

 Neon City.
 A rocky hideaway where pleasure and peril intertwined like vipers in a heat haze.
 I wasn't built for sunshine and sand, my skills honed in the shadows of steel canyons.
 But a dame in distress?
 That's a case I couldn't walk away from.

 Dice would roll, fists might fly, and the secrets whispered by this city would unravel faster than a floozy's alibi.
 With spooks, shills, and dames with more secrets than a locked vault, I was about to dive down a rabbit hole deeper than a bootlegger's cellar.
 This wasn't just about a dame; it was about unraveling a conspiracy bigger than all of us.
-And in this neon-drenched jungle, the only way out was through.
+And in this neon-drenched concrete jungle, the only way out was through.

 ---